-Since travel is going to look different for awhile, why not plan to travel closer to home?
-Whether you decide to head out camping, explore the national parks, or find something new in your own backyard, we are sure you will find what works for you and your family.
-If you want to explore your nearest cities, we have rounded up some of the best family staycation ideas in your area.
-From the west coast to the east, here are some of the best places for a staycation with kids in the United States.
+Whether you want to spend your spring break camping, exploring the national parks, or finding something new in your own backyard, we are sure you will find what works for you and your family.
+If you want to explore your nearest cities, these are some of the best spring break staycation ideas in your area.
+From the west to the east, these are some of the best family staycation spots in the US.

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-We asked travel writers across the country to share their favorite places for a staycation with kids.
-No matter where you live, there is sure to be a place on this list your family can enjoy.
+We asked travel writers across the country to share their spring break staycation ideas for families.
+No matter where you live, there is sure to be a place on this list for a family-friendly staycation.

 Cincinnati is full of rich history, beautiful parks, and plenty of great family-friendly activities.
 This city is the ideal spot to settle in for a staycation.
 Looks can be deceiving as there is more to do here than meets the eye.